edbennett/web-novice/_episodes/04-requests.md

 (which has the structure of a dictionary):

 ~~~
-for key, value in response.header.items():
+for key, value in response.headers.items():
     print((key, value))
 ~~~
 {: .language-python}